-The path of recovering from suicide loss is different for every survivor, yet all paths to healing have the same elements in common.
+The path to healing after suicide loss is different for every survivor, yet all paths have the same elements in common.
 Survivors cope with shock, guilt, and anger.
 They also experience feelings of rejection, stigma, and shame.
 A Harvard study states that “…a loss through suicide is like no other, and grieving can be especially complex and traumatic.”
-It has been over forty years since I wrote a novel in which the widow of a man who took [...]
+It has been over forty years since I wrote a novel in which the widow of a man who took his [...]

 It is a fair question to ask if writers' conferences are an investment or a waste of money.
 Some aspiring writers consider going to a writers' conference as an investment in their careers.
 But no one wants to waste money attending a conference that isn't likely to deliver what they're looking for.
 Creative writing conferences are thriving from coast to coast, from the Yale Writers’ Conference in New Haven to the San Francisco Writers’ Conference.
 There are conferences for every [...]

 By mariandschwartz|2020-07-30T17:04:27-04:00August 8th, 2018|Categories: Uncategorized|Comments Off on Writers’ Conferences: An Investment or a Waste of Money?

 To the people who have read SARA BAREFIELD, her situation is so real to them that I have been asked questions that I hope to answer here.
 I wasn't a social worker; nor did I know a single mother like Sara.
 And I have been blessed in that I have never been on welfare or have had the need to apply for food stamps.
 I got the idea for SARA BAREFIELD while working as a volunteer in a women's center [...]